When Should You Get Your Heart Monitored? 7 Warning Signs to Understand

 7. Family History Combined with Symptoms

-What it matters: If you have a family history of heart rhythm disorders, sudden cardiac death, or heart disease, even mild symptoms warrant closer monitoring.
+Why it matters: A family history of heart rhythm disorders, sudden cardiac death, or heart disease is one of the heavier risk features — it's part of why otherwise mild symptoms can draw a closer look.

 A standard EKG at your doctor's office captures just a few seconds of heart activity.
 But many heart rhythm problems are intermittent—they come and go unpredictably.
 You might have symptoms for days or weeks, but when you finally get to the doctor, your heart rhythm appears normal.

-This is exactly why extended monitoring is so valuable.
-A 14-day monitor like the Zio® patch captures over 1 million heartbeats, dramatically increasing the chances of detecting irregular rhythms when they actually occur.
+This is why extended monitoring can be useful.
+A 14-day monitor like the Zio® patch captures over 1 million heartbeats, increasing the chance of documenting a rhythm during a symptom episode.

 What Extended Heart Monitoring Can Detect